clubmate/musicvideocutter/README.md

 # Music Video Cutter

-A Python script that automatically cuts music videos at scene changes and groups similar segments together, then merges them into cohesive videos for each "set" or scene type.
+A Python tool that automatically detects scene cuts in music videos, extracts segments, groups visually similar ones (sets), and merges each group into its own compiled video.
+Grouping is enabled by default (disable with `--no-grouping`).

 ## Description